SFreya/palindrome-birthday/README.md

 # Palindrome Birthday

-A web app to check wheather your birthday is pallindrome or not.
+A web app to check whether your birthday is palindrome or not

 # Technologies used